Portobello Pier: History

-In 1869, Parliament passed a bill for the erection of a pier at Portobello with the view of developing and promoting the town "as a place of pleasure and enjoyment to its inhabitants and to the many visitors from Edinburgh and from afar".
+Parliament passed the Portobello Pier Act 1869 (32 & 33 Vict. c. clvi), an act for the erection of a pier at Portobello with the view of developing and promoting the town "as a place of pleasure and enjoyment to its inhabitants and to the many visitors from Edinburgh and from afar".
 It opened on 23 May 1871.
 In August of that year, on the holiday marking the hundredth birthday of Sir Walter Scott, over 2,500 people visited the pier at a cost of one penny.
 The success of the pier saw day-trippers come by train from all over southern Scotland to Portobello.
 Pleasure boat excursions to the Isle of May, Elie, North Berwick, and Bass Rock were also offered.
 However, the fact that the pier was open on a Sunday caused controversy.
 In 1892, the pier changed ownership when the North British Railway Company bought the Galloway Company, maintaining steamer services from the pier until the Forth fleet was requisitioned by the government for World War I, leading to the closure of the pier.

 Along with falling into disuse, the pier was also damaged by storms and the iron supports of the pier corroded, which led to its demolition in 1917.